 The Right Software Tools Can Make a Difference

 You do have a choice when it comes to EVM and cost management software.
 The right software tools can make it easy to submit your performance data in accordance with the IPMDAR DID requirements.

 ProjStream has been at the forefront of working with the DoD to work through the FlexFile as well as IPMDAR JSON data encoding details, FFS, and DEI over the last four years.
-With EVMax or MaxTeam, you can import and export the JSON encoded data for the IPMDAR Contract Performance Dataset (CPD).
+With MaxTeam, you can import and export the JSON encoded data for the IPMDAR Contract Performance Dataset (CPD).
 That means you can import a JSON encoded data file from your subcontractors as well as produce a JSON encoded export file for your customer.

 ProjStream tools have built-in functionality so you can easily map your data to the IPMDAR and FlexFile data requirements.
-Our tools are designed to help you maintain top down and bottom up data traceability starting with the basis of estimate in BOEMax for the proposal phase and the complete set of time phased data in EVMax or MaxTeam for the project’s execution phase.
+Our tools are designed to help you maintain top down and bottom up data traceability starting with the basis of estimate in BOEMax for the proposal phase and the complete set of time phased data in MaxTeam for the project’s execution phase.
 Our tools include built-in APIs to share data with schedule tools such as Primavera P6 and Microsoft Project.
 That makes it easy to create time phased budget and ETC data from resource loaded schedule activities so you know they are in agreement.
 You can also leverage the real-time nature of the schedule data for a more accurate assessment of performance to date, what is required to complete the remaining work, and likely project completion date.

 Call us today.
 Our cost management tools can help you to easily produce government customer performance data submittals whether your CDRLs specify the IPMR or IPMDAR DIDs.